Updated: 29 January 2020

 When you have decided which properties make the shortlist Goadsby will organise a viewing for you.
 Please be advised you, or your representative, must view the property before an offer can be put forward.

-Once you have agreed to proceed with a property you will be expected to complete an application form and therefore to speed up this process it is recommended that you have all the required details to hand – Your bank account details, contact for your employers HR department, your current landlord or agents and a copy of your ID (passport and if required residents visa) and a latest utility bill.
-You’ll also be expected to pay a referencing administration fee so have this set aside.
+Once you have agreed to proceed with a property you will be expected to complete an application form and therefore to speed up this process it is recommended that you have all the required details to hand – 6 months’ bank statements, 6 months’ pay slips, contact for your employers HR department, your current landlord or agents and a copy of your ID (passport and if required residents visa) and a latest utility bill.